patchew-project/qemu/docs/devel/tcg-plugins.rst

   $ qemu-system-arm $(QEMU_ARGS) \
     -plugin ./contrib/plugins/libexeclog.so,reg=\*_el2,reg=sp -d plugin

 Be aware that each additional register to check will slow down execution quite considerably.
+You can optimise the number of register checks done by using the rdisas option.
+This will only instrument instructions that mention the registers in question in disassembly.
+This is not foolproof as some instructions implicitly change instructions.
+You can use the ifilter to catch these cases:

+  $ qemu-system-arm $(QEMU_ARGS) \
+    -plugin ./contrib/plugins/libexeclog.so,ifilter=msr,ifilter=blr,reg=x30,reg=\*_el1,rdisas=on

 - contrib/plugins/cache.c